tobealive/docs/docs/concepts/types/primitive-types.md

 f32 f64

-isize, usize // platform-dependent, the size is how many bytes it takes to reference any location in memory
+isize, usize // platform-dependent,
+             // the size is how many bytes it takes
+             // to reference any location in memory

-voidptr // this one is mostly used for [C interoperability](#v-and-c)
+voidptr // this one is mostly used for C interoperability

 any // similar to C's void* and Go's interface{}
 ```